 “At this point, everyone is scrambling to get stuff.
 But stores could get stuck with a lot of product,” he said.

-Another area business that could benefit is 1,000,000 Baseball Cards—but only if the Cardinals actually win the World Series.
+Another area business that could benefit is —but only if the Cardinals actually win the World Series.
 The business has been selling trading cards and collectibles since 1989, and owner Wally Militzer has seen his business through nine Cardinal playoff seasons.

 “It’s too early.
 They just made the playoffs,” Militzer said.
 He said with the Cardinals in the running, he might see more casual collectors come in for a pack of cards, but winning a playoff game doesn’t make baseball cards more valuable.
 His Chris Carpenter cards are still going for a dollar each.